-Once upon a time, there lived a poor and elderly couple that without fail used to visit the railway station of a small town every morning as well as evening.
+Once upon a time, there lived a poor and elderly couple that without fail used to visit the railway station of a small town every morning, as well as in the evening.
 There, they used to wait for a particular passenger train that used to arrive at six in the morning.
 The same train used to return at seven in the evening.
-When again, they used to wait for its arrival and after the train left they used to return home empty handed.
+When again, they used to wait for its arrival, and after the train left they used to return to their home empty handed.

-But in the five minutes that the train halted.
-The couple used to go in opposite directions.
+But in the five minutes that the train halted the couple used to go into a tizzy.
+They used to go in opposite directions.
 One towards the engine and the other towards the end of the train.
-As if looking for someone, and everyday they used to call out a particular name.
+As if looking for someone, and day-after-day they used to call out the same name.

-In the same platform there was a tea vendor who had his tea stall there for many years now.
+In the same platform there was a tea vendor who had had his tea stall there for many years now.
 He used to light his gas stove at 5 in the morning to make tea.
-His first customers used to be out of the same passenger train for which this elderly couple used to come and wait each morning and evening.
+His first customers used to be the ones out of the same passenger train, for which, this elderly couple, used to come and wait each morning and evening.

-The tea vendor used to watch the couple quite attentively every day even while doing his brisk business.
+The tea vendor had watched the couple quite attentively for years every day while doing his brisk business.
 The passenger train was rarely late.
 And after midnight it used to be the first train in the morning.

 One morning when the train arrived.
 The elderly couple as usual went in opposite directions, calling out the same name.
 But as the train trickled out of the platform.
 They came and sat near the staircase trying to catch their breath.

 The tea vendor who used to watch them from a distance each day could not hold his inquisition that day.
 He walked up to the elderly couple and asked,

 ‘I have being watching you both, coming to this platform, without fail, for years now.
 What do you come here for?
 Are you looking for someone?’
 He asked in a concerned tone.